Tornaco Ministry: Foreign policy

 In foreign affairs, the Tornaco government had to face a profound crisis from 1866 to 1867, which threatened Luxembourg's independence.
-The German Confederation was dissolved after the Austro-Prussian war of 1866.
+The German Confederation was dissolved after the Austro-Prussian War of 1866.
 Although Luxembourg did not join the new North German Confederation formed by Prussia, the latter continued to maintain a garrison in the fortress of Luxembourg.
 At the same time, France now demanded a territorial compensation for having stayed neutral during the conflict.
 Napoleon III proposed to the King-Grand Duke to purchase the Grand Duchy for 5 million francs.
 William III accepted, but the Prussian chancellor Otto von Bismarck was staunchly opposed.

 To resolve this crisis in which Napoleon III risked losing face, the great powers came together in London.
 They finally agreed that Prussia would withdraw its garrison, the fortress would be demolished, and the Grand Duchy would become neutral in perpetuity.
 France would renounce its territorial claims.
 The Tornaco government had observed a strict neutrality during the Austro-Prussian war.
 During the negotiations in London, the Luxembourgish delegates had adopted a wait-and-see attitude, almost one of resignation.
 The government was mainly concerned with the costs of the impending demolition of the fortifications, whereas the city council of Luxembourg was anxious to guarantee the revenues of the city's businesses and shops, which would suffer from the departure of the garrison.

-Interior policy
+Domestic policy

-From the moment he became head of government, Tornaco engaged in a policy of reconciliation in interior policy.
+From the moment he became head of government, Tornaco engaged in a policy of reconciliation in domestic policy.
 He annulled a certain number of measures which had been passed after the constitutional revision of 1856.
 However, the world of Luxembourgish politics remained very much divided.
 In his autobiography, Emmanuel Servais described the political battles which preoccupied the Luxembourgish elite at the time: "It was not political questions, but personal animosities which inflamed people's passions.
 Electoral struggles were sometimes conducted with an extraordinary intensity, and led to huge expenses; the discussions in the Chamber were irritating even though they pertained only affairs of minor importance; the polemic of the newspapers was of an excessive insolence."